- Details

 Notes

-Harrisville had a water tower across from the depot with a standpipe for filling locomotives (see photo).
-Remnants of the tower exist today.
+Harrisville had a wooden water tower south of the depot.
+It was later rebuilt north of the depot on a concrete base with a standpipe for filling locomotives (see photo).
+Remnants of the concrete tower exist today.
+Similar remnants exist at Emory Junction.

 According to local lore posted at the depot, the D&M made its first regularly scheduled passenger run into Harrisville on Sunday, December 15, 1901.
 The cut stone station was completed in January, 1902.
 That first passenger train, the southbound mail number 10, ran on a new stretch of track from Black River to Lincoln Junction, including Harrisville and other towns along the shore, rather than the inland route via Lincoln (then called West Harrisville).